4GeeksAcademy/javascript-arrays-exercises-tutorial/README.md

 ## Local Installation

-1. Install learnpack, the package manager for learning tutorials and the html compiler plugin for learnpack, make sure you also have node.js 12+:
+1. Install learnpack, the package manager for learning tutorials and the html compiler plugin for learnpack, make sure you also have node.js 14+:

 ```
 $ npm i learnpack -g
-$ learnpack plugins:install learnpack-python
+$ learnpack plugins:install learnpack-node
 ```

 2. Download this particular exercise using learnpack and `cd` into the folder:

 ```
-$ learnpack download python-beginner-programming-exercises
+$ learnpack download javascript-arrays-exercises
-$ cd python-beginner-programming-exercises
+$ cd javascript-arrays-exercises
 ```

 Note: Once you finish downloading, you will find a "exercises" folder that contains all the exercises within.